finspec/finspec-spec/README.md

 ## Versioning

-The current version of the FinSpec specification is 2.0: To read more about the schema definition: [Get Started](#schemaDefv20).
+The current version of the FinSpec specification is 2.0: To read more about the schema definition: [Get Started](https://github.com/finspec/finspec-spec/blob/master/schemas/v2.0/schema.json).

 FinSpec schema versions in the 1.x series are still supported, but support for 0.x versions is now withdrawn.
-We would **strongly recommend** upgrading to 2.0 as soon as possible.
+We would **strongly recommend** upgrading to 2.1 as soon as possible.
 Please contact happytohelp@fixspec.com for (free) assistance to upgrade schema version.

 ### Revision History

 Version | Date | Notes
 --- | --- | ---
+[[2.1](https://github.com/finspec/finspec-spec/blob/master/schemas/v2.1/schema.json)] | 2019-01-18 | (Release candidate) Update to workflow schema.
-[2.0](#schemaDefv20)] | 2018-06-27 | Support for navigation and history keys.
+[[2.0](https://github.com/finspec/finspec-spec/blob/master/schemas/v2.0/schema.json)] | 2018-06-27 | Support for navigation and history keys.
 Extended block (component) support.
 Retire 0.x versions.
 [1.2] | 2018-02-14 | Support for machine readable bit fields.
 [1.1] | 2017-03-10 | Support for functional (context-specific) messages.
 [1.0] | 2017-02-28 | Enhanced protocol metadata, informational messages and change history.